 There’s an interesting conundrum developing in the recruitment, retention, and development of talent.
 Companies have been actively promoting the idea that “people are their greatest asset.”
 Yet beneath the rhetoric, people—and their acquisition, development, and structural support—are managed as a cost center.

 Is that the wrong framing?
 The Securities and Exchange Commission believes so.
-They recently said that human capital (HC) is not an expense, but an investment in an intangible asset.
+In 2020, they said that human capital (HC) is not an expense, but an investment in an intangible asset.
 Like physical assets and intellectual property, the value of human capital is directly related to how profitable a company can be.

 Yet, despite a growing recognition of human capital as a valuable performance driver, few organizations are focused on measuring the bottom-line contributions of their investments in human capital.
 In part, that’s due to the lack of metrics for measuring the profit value of things like candidate experience, talent development, and retention.